JannikHeusinger/cc_app/README.md

 # cc_app
-CC_app is a learning app for pupils and students about climate change topics and currently under construction.
+CC_app is a learning app for pupils and students about climate change topics, currently under construction.
 The current version is made with Matlab Appdesigner.
+A manual including background information is in the making as well.